FunmiM/Alzheimer-s-Disease-Data-Science-Project/README.md

 ### 1. Class Distribution Analysis

 The dataset contains four stages of Alzheimer’s Disease.
-Upon analysis, I found that the classes are **[Balanced / Unbalanced]**.
+Upon analysis, I found that the classes are Unbalanced.

 Total Images: 44,000
 Largest Class: NonDemented with 12800 images